Colorectal Cancer - What Increases Your Risk

 Lynch syndrome, also called hereditary nonpolyposis colon cancer (HNPCC).
 Many

-people with these changed genes will develop colorectal cancer if they are not
+people with these changed genes will get colorectal cancer if they aren't

-Genetic testing can tell you whether you carry a
+Genetic testing can tell you if you carry a

 changed, or mutated, gene that can cause FAP or HNPCC.